 This morning, after a fresh and nutritional breakfast at the hotel, we drive you back up to the highlands to enjoy the panoramic views of the snow-capped Urubamba mountain range including Mount Veronica and Pitusiray which are both over 18,000 feet high.
-Midmorning arrive at Chinchero (12,335'), a charming community characteristic of Andean towns combining both Incan and colonial architecture.
-This region is known for growing potatoes, wheat and barley and you will have an authentic experience visiting the farmlands of the Callanaupa family.
+Arrive at Chinchero (12,335'), a charming community characteristic of Andean towns combining both Incan and colonial architecture.
+This region is known for growing potatoes, wheat and barley and you will see the Andean crops and tilted farmlands along the way.
 The late morning will bring the concentric terraced ruins at Moray which served as an agricultural center where the Incas experimented with acclimatizing and domesticating crops.
 Nearby, beginning in Maras, you will do a 1.5 hour gradual downhill hike to the Inca Salt Mines.
 A series of over 2,000 terraced mountainside pools fed by natural springs.
 These mines are still worked by local families today.
-Observe a salt-harvesting demo while exploring this area.
 Next descend by private vehicle into the valley where a delicious Andean lunch will be waiting for you on the historic Hacienda Huayoccari.
-Here you'll have a chance to sample a variety of native delicacies including several types of potatoes, guinoa (sacred to the Incas, referred to as the "mother of all grains"), fava beans, and perhaps a taste of cuy (a savory meat roasted with a variety of herbs traditionally used in fertility celebrations).
+Here you'll have a chance to sample a variety of native delicacies including several types of potatoes, quinoa (sacred to the Incas, referred to as the "mother of all grains"), fava beans, and perhaps a taste of cuy (a savory meat roasted with a variety of herbs traditionally used in fertility celebrations).
 Afterwards, we'll drive you past burial tombs and ancient farming terraces still used today to grow corn and beans.
 As we near the town of Ollantaytambo, take the opportunity to understand how chicha is produced and try this traditional drink made of fermented corn.
 In town, visit the main plaza and some of the side streets of this unique community which still retains the original street plan and foundations designed by the Incas.
 Explore the base of the impressive terraced remains of the Sun Temple before returning to the peaceful comforts of the Sol y Luna Lodge & Spa in Urubamba to relax and unwind.
-Dinner is on your own tonight, and we recommend either the Hotel's Killa Wasi Restaurant (house of the moon), where diversity, sophistication, and a perfect pairing of food and wine co-exist, or the exquisite cuisine of the nearby Huacatay Restaurant, a fusion of Andean and International Cuisine with the use of local produce.
+Dinner is on your own tonight, and we recommend either the Hotel's Killa Wasi Restaurant (house of the moon), where diversity, sophistication, and a perfect pairing of food and wine co-exist, or the exquisite cuisine of the nearby Hawa Restaurant (at the Tambo del Inka Hotel), featuring Andean and International Cuisine with the use of local produce.